Benchmarking Data Efficiency in $\Delta$-ML and Multifidelity Models for Quantum Chemistry: Introduction

 This work provides a time-cost versus model accuracy benchmark of the $\Delta$-ML, MFML, and o-MFML methods.
-A uniform assessment requires that these models be evaluated on the same dataset.
-For this purpose, this work uses the recently released QeMFi dataset \cite{vinod_2024_QeMFi_zenodo_datatset, vinod2024QeMFi_paper} which contains five fidelities of QC properties such as ground state energies for nine diverse molecules.
+A uniform assessment requires that these models are evaluated on the same dataset.
+For this purpose, this work uses the QeMFi dataset \cite{vinod_2024_QeMFi_zenodo_datatset, vinod2024QeMFi_paper}, which contains five fidelities of QC properties for nine diverse molecules.
+In this work, the ground state energies, the first and second vertical excitation energies, and the magnitude of the electronic contribution to molecular dipole moments are used to stuyd time-cost efficiency in the multifidelity models.
 In addition, the compute cost of each fidelity for each molecule is given.
 This enables a uniform assessment of the data efficiency, that is, the cost of generating training data for a certain model accuracy.
-In addition to the benchmarks for the there above stated models, this work introduces another multifidelity method in interest of reducing the training data cost for the ML-QC pipeline.
-This is the multifidelity $\Delta$-ML (MF$\Delta$ML) method wherein, a MFML model is built with $\Delta$-ML models built with different fidelities.
-This method is depicted at the bottom of Fig.~\ref{fig_conceptualization}.
+In addition to the benchmarks for the $\Delta$-ML, MFML, and o-MFML models, this work introduces another multifidelity method in interest of reducing the training data cost for the ML-QC pipeline.
+This is the multifidelity $\Delta$-ML (MF$\Delta$ML) method wherein, a MFML model is built with several $\Delta$-ML models which predict the QC property for different fidelities.
+This method is depicted at the bottom of FIG.~\ref{fig_conceptualization}.
 The QC-baseline fidelity is used to create the $\Delta$-ML models of the higher fidelities in the training data structure.
 The final prediction requires the calculation of the QC-baseline fidelity to which the prediction from the MF$\Delta$ML model are appended.
 Further details of this method are presented in section~\ref{MFdelML_method}.
 This method is also benchmarked alongside the $\Delta$-ML, MFML, and o-MFML methods.

 The structure of the rest of the manuscript is as follows.
 The QeMFi dataset and the different ML methods that are benchmarked on the dataset are detailed in section \ref{Methods}.
-Details of the newly introduced MF$\Delta$-ML method are also explained therein.
-The results for the benchmarks are then explained in section \ref{results} for the diverse models that are studied including MFML and MF$\Delta$-ML.
+Details of the newly introduced MF$\Delta$ML method are also explained therein.
+The results for the benchmarks are then explained in section \ref{results} for the diverse models that are studied including MFML and MF$\Delta$ML.
 The results are discussed in detail with inferences that can be drawn from them.
 Finally, a discussion on the work presented here is accompanied by future outlook for the implementation of multifidelity methods for QC.